Pilonidal Cysts: My Story

 I wish you the best of luck, because these cysts are horrible.

 No, you cannot catch a pilonidal cyst from somebody who already has one.
 There is absolutely no chance you have contracted it from someone.
 Rather, the ability for this cyst to develop has always been in your genes, and I guess this is the moment it has chosen to surface (that, or you’ve been sitting too long uncomfortably, like me!).

-Although the exact cause of pilonidal cysts is not exactly known by doctors and scientists, it can arise from several factors, the most common of which is a trapped hair follicle between the base of the spine (tailbone) and the buttocks.
-The majority arise in dark haired men aged 18-25, but is not limited to this demographic.
+Although doctors and scientists do not exactly know the exact cause of pilonidal cysts, they can arise from several factors, the most common of which is a trapped hair follicle between the base of the spine (tailbone) and the buttocks.
+The majority arise in dark-haired men aged 18-25 but are not limited to this demographic.
 The varying factors are listed below;